Saturday, August 30, 2008

 Knitted Power Cord

 It can be worn as a decorative skinny scarf, or even a decorative belt.
 Use it to pull back your curtains or replace that boring old tie.
-Whatever you choose to do, let your imagination lead the way!
+Whatever you choose to do, let your imagination lead the way!It comes in cream, brown, or black.

 We Are Made of Carbon!